 We can offer careers advice for progression into the third sector.
-We will make you aware of graduate opportunities, can support and advise you when making job applications and offer an insight into what it is like to work for a charity.
+We will make you aware of graduate opportunities, are happy to act as references for you when making job applications and offer an insight into what it is like to work for a charity.

 For all of our challenges safety is paramount.
 For example, we have provision for one crew member for every climber on summit night of our Kilimanjaro climbs, ensuring we achieve over 90% success rate of fundraisers reaching the summit.

-We won’t let you down.
-All of our challenges are covered by ATOL protection and our comprehensive risk assessments comply with British Standard 8848.
+We won't let you down.
+All of our challenges are covered by our comprehensive risk assessments which comply with British Standard 8848.
 Additionally, Dig Deep is registered with the Fundraising Regulator and adheres to their guidelines.

-Simon has climbed both Mount Kenya and Kilimanjaro alongside completing a PhD in Sports and Exercise Science at Birmingham Uni before joining Dig Deep full time.
+Simon climbed Kilimanjaro and Mount Kenya alongside completing a PhD in Sports and Exercise Science at Birmingham Uni before joining Dig Deep full time in 2017.

 Whilst completing her degree in Human Geography, Harriet climbed Kilimanjaro and Mount Kenya for Dig Deep with most of her fundraising being done with the help of her family through social events, often orientating around food.

-Harriet has studied for an MA in International Relations and joined the challenges team in July 2019.
+Harriet has completed an MA in International Relations and joined the challenges team in July 2019.

 She loves reading and hiking, and having a good old chin wag.